ganbarodigital/php-http-status/docs/usage.md

 ## Introduction

-You can use the _HTTP Status Aware Library_ in two ways:
+You can use the _HTTP Status Library_ in two ways:

 * simply instantiate new value objects for known HTTP status codes, and/or
 * use the traits in the `StatusProviders` namespace to add a `getHttpStatus()` method to your own value objects, entities and exceptions